Cold Calling: Definition, Tips, and Best Practices

 In B2B sales, SDRs and account executives use cold calls to book meetings.
 The point is not to close a deal on the first call.
 You're trying to earn the next conversation.

-• Cold calling: Zero prior contact.
-The prospect doesn't know you or your company.
+Zero context; prospect doesn't know you

 People say cold calling is dead.
 They're wrong.